djalbat/inference/README.md

 ## Examples

-You will be able to launch the `examples.html` file in the project's root directory.
+Launch the `examples.html` file in the project's root directory.
+There is one Inference example application as well as a Redux application, for comparison.

 ## Usage